mythmakerseven/groupread/README.md

 - moderation tools for group owners ⭐⭐⭐

-- proper frontend testing with Cypress (current status: cypress is fully set up, but only runs a few basic tests to verify that it works) ⭐⭐⭐
+- proper frontend testing with Cypress (current status: cypress is fully set up for component testing, but only runs a few basic tests to verify that it works - end-to-end testing is not yet configured) ⭐⭐⭐

 - ~~enhanced security (token expiration and validation, etc)~~ ⭐⭐⭐